Joe Glenn (American football): Personal life

 Glenn graduated from the University of South Dakota in 1971.
 While there, he earned a Bachelor of Arts degree in health, physical education, recreation and athletics.
 He played quarterback and wide receiver for the Coyotes, and was selected a team captain as a senior.
 During college, he completed Army ROTC and upon graduation was commissioned as a second lieutenant serving two years of active duty as an MP at Fort Leavenworth, Kansas.
 In 1975, he received a master's degree in education from South Dakota.
 In 2006, Glenn was inducted into the university's Hall of Fame.

 Glenn and his wife, Michele, are both natives of Lincoln, Nebraska.
 They have two adult children: a daughter, Erin, and a son, Casey.
-Casey was an All-American offensive lineman at Carroll College in Helena, Montana, concluding his playing career in 2002 when Carroll won their first of five NAIA National Championships.
+Casey was a All-Conf and All-American offensive lineman at Carroll College in Helena, Montana, concluding his playing career in 2002 when Carroll won their first of five NAIA National Championships.
 After coaching at Idaho State, South Dakota and Oklahoma, he served as tight ends and fullbacks coach after serving as Director of Football Operations for Wyoming under his father.